How to Set Parental Controls on Kindle Fire

 How to Set Parental Controls on Kindle Fire?

 The best thing about Kindle Fire is that it comes with native parental control settings.
-Therefore, you don’t have to use any third-party app in order to set parental controls on Kindle Fire.
+Therefore, you don't have to use any third-party app to set parental controls on Kindle Fire.
 All you need to do is follow these steps:

 Step 1: Set up a profile for your kid